-S: \odot Enable $^{\bigcirc}$ Disable (The settings in this sci een are invalid if you select this.)
-Method 1 Push Button Configuration 1.
-Click "Connect".
-Connect 2.
+Method 1 Method 2 Method 3 ush Button Configuration Click "Connect".
+Connect Activate WPS on the wireless client within minutes after clicking "Connect".
+Register Wireless Client's PIN Number 1.
+Enter the PIN of your wireless client and click "Register" Register 2.
 Activate WPS on the wireless client within 2 minutes after clicking "Connect".
-Method 2 Register Wireless Client's PIN Number 1.
-Enter the PIN of your wireless client and click "Register" Register Register 2.
-Activate WPS on the wireless client within 2 minutes after clicking "Connect".
-Method 3 Enter AP's PIN Number in Wireless Client Current state: Configuration if you want to configure the wireless settings Release Configuration 2.
-Enter current PIN 14264627 on your wireless client Generate New PIN Number Notes: This function only works on the first SSID.
-2lick the "Release Configuration" button to have the WPS status changed to "Unconfigured".
-Othe rwise, WPS status is in "Configured" mode.
-Apply Can
+Enter AP's PIN Number in Wireless Client Current state: Configured 1.
+Please release configuration if you want to configure the wireless settings Release Configuration 2.
+Enter current PIN 14264627 on your wireless Client Generate New PIN Number Notes: his function only works on the first SSID.

-Figure 36 Network Setting > Wireless > WPS
+Figure 38 Network Setting > Wireless > WPS

-Table 23 Network Setting > Wireless > WPS
+Table 24 Network Setting > Wireless > WPS

 LABEL DESCRIPTION WPS Select Enable to activate WPS on the Device.
-Method 1 se this section to set up a WPS wireless network using Push Button Configuration (PBC).
+Method 1 Use this section to set up a WPS wireless network using Push Button Configuration (PBC).
 Connect Click this button to add another WPS-enabled wireless device (within wireless range of the Device) to your wireless network.
 This button may either be a physical button on the outside of device, or a menu button similar to the Connect button on this screen.
 Note: You must press the other wireless device's WPS button within two minutes of pressing this button.
 Method 2 Use this section to set up a WPS wireless network by entering the PIN of the client into the Device.
 Register Enter the PIN of the device that you are setting up a WPS connection with and click Register to authenticate and add the wireless device to your wireless network.
 You can find the PIN either on the outside of the device, or by checking the device's settings.
 Note: You must also activate WPS on that device within two minutes to have it present its PIN to the Device.
 Method 3 Use this section to set up a WPS wireless network by entering the PIN of the Device into the client.